Hong Kong property boom poised to end as Fed preps for rate hike

-HONG KONG The U.S. Federal Reserve is likely to succeed in reining in home prices where Hong Kong's government has failed and property investors in one of the world's most expensive real estate markets are already bracing for a slump.
+HONG KONG, March 20 The U.S. Federal Reserve is likely to succeed in reining in home prices where Hong Kong's government has failed and property investors in one of the world's most expensive real estate markets are already bracing for a slump.

 The Fed is expected to raise interest rates by June at the earliest, its first monetary tightening measure since 2006.
 If history is anything to go by, Hong Kong's monthly residential real estate sales could plunge more than three-fold when that happens.

-Some industry experts forecast home prices to fall by over a third by end-2016, clouding the prospects of major developers CK Hutchison Holdings Ltd (0001.HK), owned by Asia's richest man Li Ka-shing, and Sun Hung Kai Properties Ltd (0016.HK).
+Some industry experts forecast home prices to fall by over a third by end-2016, clouding the prospects of major developers CK Hutchison Holdings Ltd, owned by Asia's richest man Li Ka-shing, and Sun Hung Kai Properties Ltd.

 An increase in U.S. rates would also trigger a rise in Hong Kong because the local currency is pegged to the U.S. dollar, paving the way for monthly mortgage repayments to jump nearly a fifth by the end of 2016 in a city where the household debt, by some measures, is at a record high.